22 Ways To Create A Secure Attachment

 Don't push them

-Parents who push their children to do things they're not ready for don't help them achieve.
+Parents who push their children to do things they're not ready for don't help them achieve and may create an avoidant attachment in their children.
 Give them what they need to form an attachment, and they'll learn more easily.
 You can provide them with opportunities to develop.
 Then, consider demonstrating trust that they'll do what they're capable of doing.
 You can encourage them and give them the tools they need to succeed.
 But you might not want to push your expectations on them.

 Avoid comparisons